Gear For Salmon Fishing: A List Of Everything You Need

 Guides always have the necessary gear for catching salmon.
 This is John from Get Bent Guide Service in Michigan with a big king salmon.

-Whether you are on the ocean, the Great Lakes, or one of the many large inland lakes in North America, some basic salmon gear will help anglers have more success.
+Whether I am fishing on the ocean, the Great Lakes, or one of the many large inland lakes in North America, some basic salmon gear will help anglers have more success.

 Trolling Rods